Jerry DeCicca

 Jerry David DeCicca (born July 2, 1974) is an American singer-songwriter and producer from Columbus, Ohio.

 DeCicca founded and fronted the Ohio-based indie folk band The Black Swans before going solo in 2012.
 He has also produced a wide range of folk and country artists and collaborated with jazz, indie, and experimental musicians.
-In addition to his musical career, DeCicca also owns and operates a vocational rehabilitation agency that primarily serves the Hill Country and San Antonio areas of Texas, where he currently resides.
+In addition to his musical career, DeCicca owns and operates a vocational rehabilitation agency that primarily serves the Hill Country and San Antonio areas of Texas, where he currently resides.

 Career

 2000s

 After spending the latter half of the 90s occasionally recording under his own name, DeCicca founded the band The Black Swans in 2004 as a vehicle for his songs.
 The band toured extensively, building a following and releasing critically acclaimed albums on various indie labels.

 The debut Black Swans album, Who Will Walk in the Darkness with You?, was released on the Delmore Recording Society label in 2004.
 AllMusic's Thom Jurek, in a glowing review of the album, wrote: "Being able to carry dirge-like ballads with purpose and tautness is a skill, and DeCicca's abilities are consummate."

 In July 2008, band member Noel Sayre died in a swimming accident.